-Women Writing for (a) Change,® Jacksonville, was founded by writer-facilitator Jennifer Wolfe, a writer, facilitator, business owner, and non-profit leader who’s been facilitating change for corporations and individuals for the past 25 years.
-She’s also been keeping a journal since she was 10 years old.
+Jennifer Wolfe established Women Writing for (a) Change,® Jacksonville, in 2013.
+A writer, facilitator, business owner, and community leader, she’s helped facilitate change for people and organizations for the past 25 years.
+She’s also been keeping a journal since she was 10.

 A social entrepreneur and a ukulele fan, Jennifer has a master’s degree from the Columbia University Graduate School of Journalism.
 She’s also taught at Tulane, reared two children, kept a journal, written a blog, started a Happiness Project, launched a recycling program, and tended a garden.
 Check out her blog at www.inthegardenofthedivine.com.
 Her corporate work can be found at www.learn-inc.com.

 “[We are] Participating in the transformation of culture by creating, naming, and supporting leaders in the practice of conscious feminine values: truth-telling, empowerment, nurture-with-rigor, transparency, vulnerability, conscious collaboration, depth orientation, hospitality, [and] the capacity to hold paradox, especially the paradox of fostering individual gifts alongside fostering planetary and community well-being.”